swag13/chessboard/README.md

 The chessboard is an 8 x 8 grid with 64 cells in it.
 With 8 rows (A, B, C....
 H) and 8 columns (1, 2, 3....
 8), each cell can be uniquely identified with its cell number.

+### Chesspiece

+King
+Queen
+Bishop
+Horse
+Rook
+Pawn

 ## Getting Started

-The game of chess has 6 unique types of pieces, with their own unique types of movements.
+The game of chess has 6 unique types of chess pieces, with their own unique types of movements.

 1. King -> Can move only 1 step at a time in all 8 directions (horizontal, vertical and diagonal)